ratemydata/laidlaw/README.md

-# broker front end
+# m(App) My Data

-Basic loader for GeoJSON data onto Leaflet
+Demonstrating the power of location for Minimal Interoperability Mechanisms

 Option 1 - click the Map Layers > Load Layer option, give the layer a name and type in a URL of an online GeoJSON resource